terminalpp/terminalpp/helpers/README.md

 The event payload acts as a smart pointer to the payload itself (unless the payload is `void`) and contains own property `sender` and method `stopDispatch`, which terminates the dispatching of the event in case that multiple handlers are associated with the event and further dispatching is not needed.

 An `HANDLER` macro is provided which takes as an argument either a function, or a method and creates the appropriate `EventHandler` from it.
 It works by calling the function `CreateEventHandler_` which can be redefined in different contexts to create instantiate the handler properly.
-Notably for use outside objects, creates event handler from a function and when used inside `helpers::Object` or its children, will either create handler from a function, or from method of `this` object.
+Notably for use outside objects, creates event handler from a function and when used inside `Object` or its children, will either create handler from a function, or from method of `this` object.

-The `helpers::Object` also provides the `trigger` helper method which triggers any event whose sender is `helpers::Object` from the appropriate payload:
+The `Object` also provides the `trigger` helper method which triggers any event whose sender is `Object` from the appropriate payload:

 The following is an example of how events can be used: